Airastudiocodingdepartment-ASCD/Airastudiocodingdepartment-ASCD/README.md

-We're coding department from Aira stuio and Aira project
+We're coding department from Aira stuio and Aira Vtuber project

 About Aira studio Coding department or ASCD was founded by Aira or our CEO.
 The purpose of the establishment is to help the work in Aira studio and Aira project